Dart-Code/Website/_docs/settings.md

 ## dart.allowTestsOutsideTestFolder
 **Default:** `false`.
 <br />
-Whether to consider files ending '_test.dart' that are outside of the test folder as tests.
-This should be enabled if you put tests inside the 'lib' folder of your Flutter application so they will be run with `flutter test` and not `flutter run`.
+Whether to consider files ending `_test.dart` that are outside of the test directory as tests.
+This should be enabled if you put tests inside the `lib` directory of your Flutter app so they will be run with `flutter test` and not `flutter run`.

 ## dart.analysisServerFolding
 **Default:** `true`.